 The appointments are in 10 minute slots: just enough time to book a new wedding, discuss rearranging dates, or to ask a quick question.
 If you have a wedding booked for this year, and want to discuss things in more detail, please go ahead and book a 10 minute slot, and we’ll use that time to compare diaries and arrange a zoom meeting for a longer discussion.

 The information below tells you all you need to know about church weddings, and includes links to the latest fees table.

 In order to get married in church, you need to have a ‘qualifying connection’ to the church.
 Qualifying connections include (1) living in the parish, (2) having been baptised here, (3) family connections (if your parents live in the parish, or if either your parents or godparents were baptised or married here), (4) having had a connection with the church in the past (for example, here at a different point in your life), or (5) worshipping here now.
 If you would like to get married in church but aren’t sure if you have a ‘qualifying connection’ do speak with the clergy — you can always begin to form a worshipping connection now, in time for your wedding.

 Similarly, if either of you is not a British citizen, the process is different.
-You can drop in on a Monday evening for more information, or contact the clergy.
+Just tell us when you book, and we’ll give you the information you need.

 If you are preparing a wedding booklet, you can find a sample order of service here.